SindreBeba/notes/webdev/devtools.md

 **Prettier** - Code formatting for JavaScript.
 Also has a Visual Studio Code plugin.

-**Parcel** - Bundler for your projectes that require minimal configuration.
+**Parcel** - Bundler for your projects that require minimal configuration.
 Eases the work to make code more widely browser compatible.

 **Babel** - Code transformer that, e.g., transforms JSX code into executable JavaScript code.
+It's built into Parcel.